Eric Lee Gardner

 In my senior year of high school, I was very busy.
 Like the two years before, my final year at Barnstable High started our rigorous marching band practice schedule.
 I had to balance the needs of music with one of my many, many summer jobs.
 That summer was most likely at a restaurant, waiting tables.
 Practice time went directly into weekly football games, where we played our entire show at halftime, marching around like the musical maniacs we were.
 At the same time, we competed in statewide marching band competitions and spent countless hours on chartered buses traveling on and off Cape Cod.

-The spring brought more fun, this is when Jazz band took place, which like the fall semester, coincided with chorus and drama practices, performances and trips to regional and state competitions.
-I made the cut and took part in regionals and state for both singing and for playing my tenor sax.
+The spring brought more fun, this is when the Jazz band took place, which like the fall semester, coincided with chorus and drama practices, performances, and trips to regional and state competitions.
+I cut and took part in regionals and state for both singing and for playing my tenor sax.

 I have two takes on this.

-My experience of directing, shooting, editing and showing my own videos ignited something I didn’t know I had laid dormant inside of me.
+My experience of directing, shooting, editing, and showing my videos ignited something I didn’t know had laid dormant inside of me.
 This was something that has been with me since I was very young.

 Since I was just an analog kid, I would cut out newspaper advertisements for the latest stereo and television technology, as advanced as the early 80s could provide.
 I taped these pictures of TVs and stereos onto the wall above my bed.
 These were my electronics and I used to pretend to press the buttons in the pictures, dreaming of a day when I had the real thing.